ENVS Summer Reading Group

 May 21, 2020

-The reading group will include prospective and admitted Lewis & Clark students, returning students, alumni, and faculty and staff; we’ll learn together about contemporary conservation and finalize our plans for Symposium.
-Whether you consider yourself a beginner or an expert in conservation, please join us!
+The reading group included prospective and admitted Lewis & Clark students, returning students, alumni, and faculty and staff; we learned together about contemporary conservation and finalized our plans for Symposium.
+While the reading group has concluded, please contact us if you would like to participate in the Symposium.

-Our readings will cover broad opportunities and challenges facing contemporary conversation, examine this impasse between conservation science and implementation, then move to specific topics we hope to cover during Symposium in fall.
+Our readings covered broad opportunities and challenges facing contemporary conversation, examined this impasse between conservation science and implementation, then moved to specific topics we hope to cover during Symposium in fall.

 Here are the initial discussion topics.
-For more information, please see the full schedule.
+For more information about what was covered, please see the full schedule.

 - Our conservation questions

 - Classic and contemporary conservation in the Anthropocene

 - [Topics for final five weeks to be determined by group in preparation for Symposium]

 Maas, Bea, Anne Toomey, and Rafael Loyola.
 2019.
 “Exploring and Expanding the Spaces between Research and Implementation in Conservation Science.”
 Biological Conservation 240 (December): 108290. https://doi.org/10.1016/j.biocon.2019.108290.